 "The more that Mitt Romney connects himself to the Tea Party, the easier it would be to beat him in a general election," said Lanae Erickson, a policy and politics deputy director at Third Way, a think tank that supports moderate ideas.

 Haley herself is struggling in her home state.
 The latest Winthrop University poll found that 43 percent of registered voters said they disapproved of her job performance.
 Obama, meanwhile, had a nearly 45 percent approval rating in the South Carolina poll.

-Romney’s endorsements come from other places than the extreme conservative wing of his party, of course.
-In New Hampshire, for example, he’s been backed by former Sen. Judd Gregg, who was once considered for a post in Obama’s cabinet.
-Romney also has the support of former Sen. Mel Martinez, who is now at the Bipartisan Policy Center, which encourages compromise among the parties.
+Romney's endorsements come from other places than the extreme conservative wing of his party, of course.
+In New Hampshire, for example, he's been backed by former Sen. Judd Gregg, who was once considered for a post in Obama's cabinet.
+Romney also has the support of former Sen. Mel Martinez, now a co-chairman at the Bipartisan Policy Center, which encourages compromise among the parties.

 But Romney's more centrist endorsements might be discarded by the Obama campaign if it were to try to link Romney closely to the far right.
 Erickson suggested that Democrats could coin "Mitt Romney's Tea Party plan" - reminiscent of the way Obama stumped in 2008 against "Bush-McCain economic policies."

 "You better believe that President Obama is going to be linking it back over and over again," she said.